lter/lterwg-marine-cnd/README.md

 ## Folder Structure & Contents

-output: folder containing code used to conduct exploratory review of harmonized data, as well as draft figures for first manuscript

-scripts-analyses: folder containing code used to conduct exploratory analyses, as well as draft analyses for first manuscript

-scripts-harmonization: folder containing code used to wrangle, harmonize, and clean datasets from contributing long term research programs
+scripts-harmonization: This folder contains code designed to wrangle, harmonize, and clean datasets from various long-term research programs.
+The scripts are organized into five sequential steps, executed in order from step 1 to step 5.